-Atria are thin, less muscular walls and smaller than ventricles.
-These are the blood receiving chambers that is carried to the heart by the large veins.
+Atria are thin and have less muscular walls and are smaller than ventricles.
+These are the blood-receiving chambers that are fed by the large veins.

-Ventricles are larger and more muscular chambers of pumping and push blood out to the circulation.
+Ventricles are larger and more muscular chambers responsible for pumping and pushing blood out into circulation.
 These are connected to larger arteries that deliver blood for circulation.

-The right ventricle and right atrium are smaller than left chambers.
-Their walls consists of less muscles compared to left portion and size difference is based on their functions.
-The blood from the right side flows through the pulmonary circulation while blood from the left chambers is pumped to the complete body.
+The right ventricle and right atrium are comparatively smaller than the left chambers.
+The walls consist of fewer muscles compared to the left portion, and the size difference is based on their functions.
+The blood originating from the right side flows through the pulmonary circulation, while blood arising from the left chambers is pumped throughout the body.

-- Veins supply deoxygenated blood to the heart via inferior and superior vena cava that drains into the right atrium.
+- Veins supply deoxygenated blood to the heart via inferior and superior vena cava, and it eventually drains into the right atrium.

-- Capillaries are very small vessels that link arteries to veins.
+- Capillaries are tiny, tube-like vessels which form a network between the arteries to veins.

-- Arteries supply oxygenated blood from the heart to the whole body.
-Aorta is the longest artery that leaves the heart and gives off smaller branches.
+- Arteries are muscular-walled tubes mainly involved in supplying oxygenated blood away from the heart to all other parts of the body.
+Aorta is the largest of the arteries and it branches off into various smaller arteries throughout the body.

-- Atrioventricular valves are present in every ventricle and atrium.
-The valve between ventricle and right atrium is the tricuspid valve, and the one which is found between the left ventricle and atrium is known as mitral valve.
+- Atrioventricular valves are between ventricles and atria.
+The valve between the right ventricle and right atrium is the tricuspid valve, and the one which is found between the left ventricle and left atrium is known as the mitral valve.

-- Semilunar valves are present between the large arteries and ventricles.
-An aortic valve is present between the aorta and left ventricle, and a pulmonary valve exists between the pulmonary artery and right ventricle.
+- Semilunar valves are located between the left ventricle and the aorta.
+It is also found between the pulmonary artery and the right ventricle.